Devotional for Friday October 2nd

 Good Morning Everyone,

-Our thought for today: “Be careful not to worship the god of money.”
+Our thought for today: “Be enthusiastic for the things of God”

 God Bless,